Portillo moment: Aftermath

 The result in Enfield Southgate represented a 17.4% swing to Labour.
 Nationally Labour won a landslide victory with a parliamentary majority of 179 seats.
 Other prominent Conservatives to lose their seats included Foreign Secretary Malcolm Rifkind, Trade Secretary Ian Lang, Chief Secretary to the Treasury William Waldegrave, Secretary of State for Scotland Michael Forsyth and former ministers Edwina Currie, Norman Lamont, David Mellor and Neil Hamilton.

 Twigg retained his seat in the 2001 election but lost it to the Conservative David Burrowes in the 2005 election.
 He returned to the House of Commons in the 2010 election as MP for the safe Labour seat of Liverpool West Derby, which he held until standing down at the 2019 election, having served a total of more than 17 years in Parliament, almost exactly the same as Portillo's combined service.

 After losing Enfield Southgate in 1997, Portillo returned to the House of Commons in 1999, winning the by-election for Kensington and Chelsea following the death of Alan Clark.
 He served in the Shadow Cabinet of William Hague as Deputy Leader and Shadow Chancellor and stood as a candidate to become leader of the Conservative Party following the 2001 general election.
 He left the House of Commons at the 2005 general election.

 Legacy

 In his acceptance speech, Twigg announced "there is no such thing as a no-go area for the Labour Party".
 Portillo was widely praised for his magnanimous response in his concession speech.
-Earlier that night, David Mellor had lost his seat at Putney, and was seen in a televised argument with the Referendum Party leader, Sir James Goldsmith.
-Portillo was determined to lose with as much dignity as he could muster.
+Earlier that night, David Mellor had lost his seat at Putney, and was at the centre of a bad-tempered showdown with the Referendum Party leader, Sir James Goldsmith during his concession speech Portillo was determined to lose with as much dignity as he could muster.